British PM Truss apologises for economic plan, spending cuts to come

 With Britain's economic reputation shattered, Hunt may now have to go further in finding public spending cuts than the government would have done had Truss not unleashed her economic plan at a time of surging inflation.

+Torsten Bell, the head of the Resolution Foundation, a think tank, told BBC radio that the government may now need to find public spending cuts of around 30 billion pounds, a task that will be made more difficult by successive Conservative governments cutting departmental budgets over the last 10 years.

-One area of spending already to go is Truss's vast two-year energy support package that was expected to cost well over 100 billion pounds.
-Hunt has said support to households and businesses will now last until April, before it is reviewed.
+One area of spending already to go is Truss's vast two-year energy support package that was expected to cost well over 100 billion pounds ($113.5 billion).

+Hunt has said support to households and businesses will now last until April, before it is reviewed, prompting analysts to say families could face energy bills of 5,000 pounds next year.

-On Monday, he also refused to guarantee previously stated policies, such as a commitment to increase pensions in line with inflation and he has not ruled out a reduction to health spending or committed to Truss's promise to increase defence spending.
+On Monday, Hunt refused to guarantee previous policies, such as a commitment to increase pensions in line with inflation.

 Showing the pressures that will grow on the government as it tries to cut spending, Heappey, a junior minister, said he would quit if the government dropped its plan to increase defence spending to 3% of GDP by 2030.
 "There is no prosperity without security," he told LBC Radio.

-Torsten Bell, the head of the Resolution Foundation, a think tank, told BBC radio, that the government may now need to find public spending cuts of around 30 billion pounds, a task that will be made more difficult by successive Conservative governments cutting departmental budgets over the last 10 years.

-(Writing by Kate Holton; Additional reporting by Kylie MacLellan and Paul Sandle; Editing by Elizabeth Piper and Raissa Kasolowsky)
+(Writing by Kate Holton and Elizabeth Piper; Additional reporting by William James, Andrew MacAskill, Kylie MacLellan and Paul Sandle; Editing by Raissa Kasolowsky)

 ((william.james@thomsonreuters.com; @wjames_reuters; +44 20 7513 4401;))